ANR-COMPASS/compass-old/README.md

 both test specific components of AO of the E-ELT (such as wavefront analysis device with a pyramid or elongated Laser star), and various systems configurations such as multi-conjugate AO.
+# Get started
 COMPASS is available on GitHub for Linux platform only, equiped with a Nvidia GPU card.
 ```markdown
 git clone https://github.com/ANR-COMPASS/compass.git
 ```
+Follow the installation instructions (soon) to get all the dependencies.
+The user manual is available here (soon)

 # Main features
 ## Models
 COMPASS simulates atmosphere disturbance, telescope pupil, WFS, DM and RTC.
 The output is the long exposure PSF.